amazon-connect/amazon-connect-snippets/javascript/customAgentDesktop-AzureSSO/README.md

         1. Identifier (Entity ID) = AWS Cloudformation Output: AzureADIdentifier
         1. Reply URL = AWS Cloudformation Output: AzureADReplyURL
         1. Sign on URL = AWS Cloudformation Output: AzureADSignOnUrl
     1. Add users to the applications.
-It's best practice to create a group and attach it to both applications: 1) ccpUser and 2) customAgentDesktop
+It's best practice to create a security group and attach it to both applications.
+The applications are this one and the one created in the blog in section "Create a second Azure AD AWS SAM"
-1. Set the "Visible to users" value to No for the Microsoft 365 Application in the prerequisites section
+1. Make these updates to the CCP Microsoft 365 Application that was configured in the prerequisites section.
+The section in the blog is "Create a second Azure AD AWS SAML application for Amazon Connect agents":
+    1. Set the "Visible to users" value to No.  This is under properties.
+    1. The blog sets the Relay State URL to https://<regionid>.console.aws.amazon.com/connect/federate/<instanceid>?destination=%2Fconnect%2Fccp.
+Change ccp to ccp-v2 since the Agent Desktop is using version 2.
 1. Update the Amazon Connect Approved origins for your instance.
 The value is AWS Cloudformation Output: CloudFrontRedirectUrl
 1. Set your browser to allow popups from AWS Cloudformation Output: CloudFrontRedirectUrl
+    1. You also need to Enabling 3rd Party Cookies if you are using Incognito mode.
+See https://blog.google/products/chrome/more-intuitive-privacy-and-security-controls-chrome/ section "Third-party cookie controls in Incognito mode" for additional information.
 1. Confirm that your command-line environment is running Node v12+
     1. Check version command: `node -v`
     1. How to install the stable version: